Is a License Required to Practice as a Counselor?

 Frequently Asked Questions

-What skills do I need to be a good music therapist?
+What kind of degrees do I need to become a therapist?

-How long does it take to get a master’s in psychology?
+How long does it take to get a social work degree?